Skip to primary content

 end

-A diagram showing three example calls to eat-corn may make this clearer.
+may make this clearer.
 It can be seen that the oldest corn at the front of the list is being eaten first:

-The following code handles plotting and statistics.
-We use plotxy so that our x-coordinates can start at 800.
-We plot histograms of household ages and our previously calculated harvest-list (we don’t use the obvious [ harvest ] of households because that would exclude households that starved to death, and would also include new daughter households that have no harvest yet).
-Unfortunately, histograms in NetLogo require explicit control of the x axis, which adds some complexity.
-We also maintain a list of population levels in population-sequence, and calculate how well this fits the historical sequence (excluding the proportion of the historical sequence where the population is zero).
+, and calculate how well this fits the historical sequence (excluding the proportion of the historical sequence where the population is zero).
 We measure fitness using the root-mean-square of differences between the two sequences (the aquare root of the mean of the squares of the differences).
 This is equivalent to using what the literature calls the L2 norm (which penalises large errors), but is expressed in units of numbers of households, which is easier to understand.
 Values of the root-mean-square error tend to be around 30, which means that “typically” the model differs from the archaeological reality by about 30 households.

 to plot-interesting-data